lookit/lookit-docs/docs/source/features.rst

 -  Short one-off survey studies where you want to minimize time required to participate, and even asking families to create a login would be excessive

--  Studies you have already implemented for adults and want to run with older children and teens as well.
-(You *could* run a study like this on Lookit, but if you already have a robust setup for collecting data from adults, it will probably be easier to stick with that!)

 -  Studies that pose appreciable risks or harm to participants or the world (e.g., you'd like to try teaching children about "the